Ad Noctum: Chapter 7

 “My favorite part of our working relationship is the part when you say pointless things,” Rush replied.

-“We don’t have a working relationship,” Volker whispered.
+“We don’t have a working relationship,” Volker muttered.
 “Our relationship is kidnapper to kidnappee.”

-“Everyone is shutting the hell up now, and focusing,” Telford hissed, as the dark closed in around them.
+“If we’re doing this, everyone is shutting the hell up and focusing,” Telford hissed, as the dark closed around them like black water.

 There was plenty of space.
-He just couldn’t see it all.
-Didn’t mean it wasn’t there.
+Just because he couldn’t see it didn’t mean it wasn’t there.

 Rush flipped his light ninety degrees.
-Volker followed suit, but not before he caught sight of something further down the corridor.
+Volker followed suit, but not before he caught sight of something further along the corridor.
+It was on the floor.
+It looked wet.
+Biological.
+Bad.

-Halfheartedly, Volker glanced back behind them, in the direction they'd come.
+Halfheartedly, Volker glanced back in the direction they’d come.

 Volker turned back.
-As Telford drew level with Rush, he grabbed the man’s elbow, locking him in place, their outlines dark against their lowered flashlights.
-Light reflected off the leather of their jackets and off the bright frames of Rush’s glasses, but it was quickly swallowed down to nothing by the press of the dark.
+As Telford drew level with Rush, he grabbed the mathematician’s elbow, locking him in place, their silhouettes dark against their lowered flashlights.
+Light reflected off the bright frames of Rush’s glasses, but it was quickly swallowed by the surrounding dark.

 Volker pulled a slow, shallow breath.
-The smell was stronger here.
+The smell was stronger now.

 “Did you see it?”
 Telford murmured.